Low engagement is the silent killer of any Instagram marketing strategy, or Facebook and Twitter, strategy.

 Recent research by Later, a social media scheduling platform, revealed that the best time to post on Instagram is between 9 am and 11 am Eastern Standard Time (EST) on a Wednesday.
 Later based its conclusion on over 12 million Instagram posts.
 But as you’ll see later on in this post, the debate about the best time of day and day of the week to post is far from over.

-The real answer to this question is hard to determine because there are so many factors that impact the optimal times to post.
+The real answer to this question is hard to determine because there are so many factors that impact the optimal times to post for Instagram users.
 Some factors include the day of the week, your time zone, and the Instagram audience you’re targeting.

 We’ll walk you through some ideas to find the best time for you and your business.
 But first, let’s review what research says about each day of the week.